Liverpool Irish Festival is committed to racial tolerance, equality, inclusion and positive relations.

 We believe in the mission of Black Lives Matter and in working to provide equitable rights for all people.
 Over the last two years, the Festival has collaborated closely with a collective of similarly passionate arts and culture organisations.
 These span two of Liverpool’s great arts sector networks –Creative Organisations of Liverpool (COoL) and Liverpool Arts Regeneration Consortium (LARC).
 Collectively, we have developed an aspirational, challenging and progressive race equality manifesto.

-The Manifesto launches officially on 25 May 2023 (event link here).
+The Manifesto launched officially on 25 May 2023.
 It’s contents are shared below.
 Liverpool Irish Festival is an official signatory to the manifesto and its ongoing work, monitoring and evaluation.
+More information on its background, ongoing work and signatories can be found, here.
 We encourage other arts and culture organisations in Liverpool City Region to join and hope other cities will use the manifesto as a model for their own sectoral improvements.

 Image: Detail from I Am Not Okay, a film by First Take and Tmesis Theatre; featured performer: Kolade T Lapido (l) and Ithalia Forel (r).

 Liverpool Arts and Culture Race Equality Manifesto

 As arts and culture organisations in Liverpool City Region, we stand against racism and racial injustice.
 Hate and discrimination have no home in the arts or anywhere else.